angular/angular-cli/docs/documentation/stories/proxy.md

 # Proxy To Backend

-Using the proxying support in webpack's dev server we can highjack certain urls and send them to a backend server.
+Using the [proxying support](https://webpack.github.io/docs/webpack-dev-server.html#proxy) in webpack's dev server we can highjack certain URLs and send them to a backend server.
 We do this by passing a file to `--proxy-config`

 Say we have a server running on `http://localhost:3000/api` and we want all calls to `http://localhost:4200/api` to go to that server.

-We create a file next to projects `package.json` called `proxy.conf.json` with the content
+We create a file next to our project's `package.json` called `proxy.conf.json` with the content

 ```json
 {